ssharma2712/MyESL/README.md

                                        It takes a value greater than zero (0) and builds models containing more or equal numbers of groups in the model.

 --class_bal <string>                : DrPhylo also performs class balancing, a common practice in supervised machine learning.
 Class balancing helps balance the number of species inside and outside the focal clade of interest.
-                                      Class balancing in DrPhylo is performed by phylogenetic aware sampling <phylo> when the phylogenetic hypothesis is provided by the "--tree" option.
+                                      Class balancing in DrPhylo is performed by phylogenetic aware sampling <phylo> when the "--tree" option provides the phylogenetic hypothesis.
 DrPhylo also makes a balance between classes by using inverse weights using the option <weight>.
 --output <string>                   : The name of the output directory where all results from DrPhylo analysis will be stored.
 The program creates this directory automatically.
 ```